uselotus/lotus-docs/docs/metering/creating-metrics.md

 - <code>hour</code>
 - <code>day</code>

-For example, you may have a metric that tracks the numebr of rows inserted into your database.
+For example, you may have a metric that tracks the number of rows inserted into your database.
 If you only wanted to allow a certain number of database inserts per hour, you would set the granularity to <code>hour</code>.

 To calculate whether a customer has exceeded their rate limit, you must specify an <code>aggregation_type</code>.
 The allowed values are: